acro5piano/graphwire/README.md

 # graphql-subscription-proxy

-[experimental] Turn your query into real-time live query.
+[experimental] A GraphQL proxy server which turns your query into real-time live query!

 # Motivation